Site icon View from La Vila

 Even so, there’s still some difficult terrain to cross.
 The Quisi viaduct near Benissa must have been quite something back in its day, standing 50 metres above the valley floor and more than 150 metres long.

-They’re currently building a new concrete bridge alongside the old one as part of a major upgrade of the line.
-It should be done by summer 2024.
+They’ve recently built a new concrete bridge alongside the old one as part of a major upgrade of the line.

 Building the new Quisi viaduct near Benissa, 2023